Children's Discovery Museum of San Jose

 Children's Discovery Museum of San Jose (CDM) is a cultural institution serving children, families, and schools in the Silicon Valley/San Francisco Bay Area.
-A member of the Association of Children's Museums and the Association of Science-Technology Centers, Children's Discovery Museum is located in downtown San Jose, California on Woz Way.
-The street is named after Steve Wozniak, co-founder of Apple Computer whose nickname is "Woz."
+A member of the Association of Children's Museums and the Association of Science and Technology Centers, Children's Discovery Museum is located in downtown San Jose, California, on Woz Way.
+The street is named after Steve Wozniak, co-founder of Apple Computer, whose nickname is "Woz".
 Wozniak was the single largest private donor during the original capital campaign that funded the museum.